LucaFranceschini/wrapper-roo/README.md

 ## Caveats
 *Of course*, identity is not preserved: `wrap.the(func) !== func`.

-Other caveats of the current implementation are reported as issues on this repository.
+Other caveats of the current implementation are reported as unlabeled issues on this repository.

 ## Development
 ### Tools